mouadja02/ONCHAIN_INDICATORS_WEBSITE_v1/README.md

 # Bitcoin On-chain Analytics Dashboard

 This project is a collection of interactive Streamlit applications designed for on-chain analysis of Bitcoin data.
-It connects to a Snowflake data warehouse (populated via Azure Data Factory, for example) and provides detailed visualizations of on-chain metrics and address balance bands.
+It connects to a Snowflake data warehouse and provides detailed visualizations of on-chain metrics and address balance bands.
 The project helps analysts and investors understand blockchain trends, network activity, and market behavior.

 ## Overview